ensdomains/docs/contract-api-reference/name-processing.md

 }
 ```

-NOTE: When getting the list of names from subgraph, do extra check comparing `id` and `namehash(id)` to make sure they match.
+NOTE: When getting the list of names from The subgraph, compare `id` and `namehash(id)` to make sure they match.
 This is because registering a name with a null byte suffix can lead to having the same name with different hash.

 ## Handling of Ambiguous Names